2300 AD: Publication history

 The similar titles caused confusion between Traveller and the new game, and in 1988, GDW released a second edition retitled 2300 AD.
 Perhaps because of the initial confusion, Traveller: 2300 / 2300 AD sold poorly compared to Traveller.

 About the same time, several competitors released cyberpunk-themed role-playing games which proved to be popular, including R. Talsorian Games's Cyberpunk (1988) and FASA's Shadowrun (1989).
 In an attempt to ride this wave, GDW published Earth/Cybertech Sourcebook in 1989 to give 2300 AD a cyberpunk theme and also return the focus of the game to Earth rather than space.

 A Cyberpunk element was added to the game with the publication of the Earth/Cybertech Sourcebook and two adventures for the same, "Deathwatch" and "Rotten to the Core", and GDW catalogs began to present the game as "2300 AD - the Cyberpunk game of a Dark Gritty Future".
 Games historian Shannon Appelcline noted in the 2014 book Designers & Dragons, "The last few 2300 books supported this darker cyberpunk future, but it wasn't enough to sustain the line, which came to an end in 1990."

 The game was republished in 2007 by QuikLink Interactive as a supplement titled 2320 AD for the Traveller20 game (based on the d20 System).
-In 2012 Mongoose Publishing puplished 2300 AD as a sourcebook for their version of Traveller.
+In 2012, Mongoose Publishing published 2300 AD as a sourcebook for their version of Traveller.